DMU Support Fund

 Other help available via the DMU Support Fund

 Home, E.U. and International students who are facing any unexpected financial difficulties should book an appointment with a Welfare Officer to discuss their individual circumstances.
+Non-standard awards can only be made for an ‘unexpected financial crisis’ which you must be able to provide evidence of.
 Please contact the Student Gateway to book this, as there is not the option for you to book direct via your 'MyGateway' system.